apache/incubator-kie-kogito-runtimes/README.md

     $ sh droolsjbm-build-bootstrap/script/git-all.sh push origin 6.2.x
     ```

-* Set up jenkins build jobs for the branch.
+* Set up Jenkins build jobs for the branch.

-    * Go to the internal jenkins website inside the VPN.
+    * Go to the internal Jenkins website inside the VPN.

     * Clone each of the master build jobs for every git repo that was branched.